7 Queensland train journeys you can’t miss

 The pace is leisurely and the driver will even stop the train to point out things along the way.
 Attractions include the old mining village of Chillagoe, Tullaroo Hot Springs, the Undara lava tubes, and stunning Cobbold Gorge.
 The train runs between early March and mid-December, depending on weather and track conditions.

-If you are jumping off to spend 48 hours exploring Cobbold Gorge use this handy guide.
+If you’re jumping off to spend 48 hours exploring the amazing Cobbold Gorge use this handy guide.

 For booking and ticket info on all these Queensland train journeys, and to plan your trip, head here.